lsmsgeneva/MSDMS/README.md

 2. Load your MassBank data library into the database:

     ```bash
-    python3 msdms_data_scripts/load_data_in_db.py newData data/
+    python3 msdms_data_scripts/load_data_in_db.py newData data/ --source
     ```
-    You can run this command at any time to add new entries.
+    You can run this command at any time to import or reimport all entries.

+    **Note:** The `source` option is **recommended:** it automatically uses the top-level folder names inside `data/` as source identifiers, improving the organization of large datasets.

 3. Update specific database columns efficiently without reloading the entire dataset.
-For example, to update collision_energy_voltage values:
+For example, to update `collision_energy_voltage` values:

     ```bash
     python3 msdms_data_scripts/load_data_in_db.py update collision_energy_voltage COLLISION_ENERGY data/